lmccay/knox-mcp-proxy/README.md

 # Knox MCP Proxy

-A comprehensive Apache Knox extension that aggregates multiple Model Context Protocol (MCP) servers into a unified REST API gateway, providing seamless access to distributed AI tools and resources with full transport compatibility.
+A comprehensive Apache Knox extension that aggregates multiple Model Context Protocol (MCP) servers into a unified MCP gateway, providing seamless access to distributed AI tools and resources with full transport compatibility.

 ## 🌟 Overview

 Knox MCP Proxy extends Apache Knox to serve as a central gateway for MCP ecosystems.
-It provides a Jersey-based REST API that connects to multiple downstream MCP servers using any transport protocol and exposes their aggregated capabilities through secure, authenticated HTTP endpoints.
+It provides a Jersey-based REST API and MCP Server that connects to multiple downstream MCP servers using any transport protocol and exposes their aggregated capabilities through secure, authenticated HTTP endpoints.

 ### ✨ Key Features